OBJET D’ART EXCERPT

 found the photographs.”

-Sean nodded as his mind ratcheted past the shock of this
+Sean nodded as his mind ratcheted past the shock of

-of feeling like an idiot.
-He didn’t want to believe Sands but
+remembered the sting of feeling like an idiot.
+He didn’t

-that explanation had logic on its side.
-It brought
+want to believe Sands but that explanation had logic on its

-believability and a rational explanation to this fiasco from a
+side.
+It brought believability and a rational explanation to

-broad, overall perspective.
-However, once he began
+this fiasco from a broad, overall perspective.
+However,

-captivating smile or alluring figure.
+Elyse’s captivating smile or alluring figure.
 Unless all the

 photographs in the envelope were fake, which seemed